zjinhu/Brick_SwiftUI/README.md

 ### SwiftUI APP Acceleration Development Kit

+This Package is related to [Gitee](https://gitee.com/zjinhu/brick).
+If you feel that the introduction of Github addresses in SPM is slow, you can use Gitee.

 Built-in various auxiliary development tools, and the newly added API after iOS15 is compatible with iOS14, please run the demo to view the usage of specific functions

 | ![](Image/1.png) | ![](Image/2.png) |